location-science/location-science.github.io/attribution.md

 - We maintain records of data sources and their usage to ensure compliance with licensing requirements
 - If you have any questions about our use of these data sources, please contact us

 For more information about our data usage and privacy practices, please see our [Data Privacy Policy](/privacy/) and [Terms of Usage](/terms/).

+Last Updated: [Current Date]